elunna/nerfhack-changelog/README.md

 * scorpions are tiny
 * shades get 20MR
 * shapechangers turn back to their base form when killed with 50-75% of their health (SLASH'EM)
-* shapechangers hold level-appropriate form longer, out-of-depth forms for less time (Fourk).
+* shapechangers hold level-appropriate form longer, out-of-depth forms for less time (Fourk)
-* cancelled shapeshifters cannot change form.
+* cancelled shapeshifters cannot change form
 * shopkeeper base level raised to 24, AC to -6 (SLASH'EM)
 * shopkeepers get a wand of sleep instead of striking (Evil)
 * shopkeepers get extra defensive items (SLASHEM)
 * shopkeepers and priests are colored yellow (xnh)
-* Shopkeepers resist sleep and poison.
+* shopkeepers resist sleep and poison
-* tame spiders will not spin webs.
+* tame spiders will not spin webs
 * titans can see invisible (FIQ)
 * titans resist death magic (SLASHEM)
 * titans are level 17 (K-Mod)